Bangkok·Temples

 A private longtail speedboat on the Chao Phraya River — the view of Wat Arun from the water is the one that appears in every travel documentary about Bangkok, and it is even better in person.

 The Chao Phraya River was Bangkok's original road system.
-Before cars, before tuk-tuks, before the BTS — before all of it — the people of this city moved by boat.
-The royal barges of the Thai kings processed along this river in ceremonies that are still held today.
+Before cars, before the BTS — the people of this city moved by boat.
 The Grand Palace, Wat Pho, and Wat Arun were all built to face the water because the water was where life came from.

-Our private Wat Arun and Bangkok Temples tour includes a private longtail speedboat on the Chao Phraya, covering:
+Our private Wat Arun and Bangkok Temples tour includes a private longtail speedboat covering Wat Arun, the Grand Palace waterfront, Wat Pho, and the Thonburi khlongs — in one morning, with hotel pickup from anywhere in Bangkok.

 Thai traditional dress Chut Thai costume photo shoot Wat Arun Bangkok temple porcelain spires

-Traditional Thai dress (Chut Thai) against the porcelain-encrusted spires of Wat Arun — the most Instagrammable combination in Bangkok.
-Costume rental shops are located directly at the temple.
+Traditional Thai dress (Chut Thai) against the porcelain-encrusted spires of Wat Arun — the combination that appears in every Bangkok photography guide.
+Costume rental shops are at the temple entrance.

-Chut Thai (ชุดไทย) is the traditional formal dress of Thailand — garments that were worn by Thai royalty and the aristocracy across centuries of Thai history, and that remain deeply connected to Thai cultural identity today.
-The most iconic style for women is the Chut Thai Chakkri — a fitted silk bodice with a long, elegant sarong skirt, typically in rich jewel tones of royal blue, deep red, gold, emerald, or violet, worn with a silk sash and elaborate golden accessories including headdress, necklaces, and bracelets.
+Chut Thai (ชุดไทย) is the traditional formal dress of Thailand — garments worn by Thai royalty and the aristocracy across centuries of Thai history.
+The most iconic style for women is a fitted silk bodice with a long sarong skirt in jewel tones of royal blue, deep red, gold, emerald, or violet, worn with a silk sash and golden accessories.
+For men, a fitted silk jacket with traditional trousers.

-Multiple costume rental shops operate directly at and immediately adjacent to Wat Arun — walk out of the temple entrance and they are visible within 30 seconds.
+Multiple costume rental shops operate directly at Wat Arun — walk out of the temple entrance and they are visible within 30 seconds.

 Pricing: